List of criminal organizations in DC Comics: Colossus

 Colossus was a mysterious organization that sought the secret of Alec Holland's bio-restorative formula to create an army of swamp men similar to the Swamp Thing.
 The organization was led by a mysterious council, each member of which wore a uniquely colored costume (Councilman Red, Councilman Blue).
 Colossus had the ability to mutate humans into monstrous agents known as "Elementals".
 Only one Elemental by the name of Thrudvang the Earth Master was ever actually depicted; he was a skid row bum who transformed into a hulking yellow monster with the "ability to disrupt the earth".
 Colossus' chief enforcer was Sabre, a red and blue costumed figure with a long thin blade replacing his right hand.
 They first appeared in Swamp Thing #23.

 Combine

 The first Combine is an evil shadow organization who inadvertently created the superhero Haywire when it unknowingly gave its leader's son an experimental suit of technological armor.

 The second Combine is an intergalactic arms dealer who encountered the Flash and Darkstars.

 Conclave

 A crime cartel led by Mister E, the Conclave was responsible for the creation of Swamp Thing.

 The Confederation of Hell

 In a bid to eliminate the Marvel Family and Kid Eternity, Satan assembled Ibac, Sabbac, Master Man, and Darkling as the Confederation of Hell.

-The Conglomerate

-Originally formed by Maxwell Lord's ex-wife Claire Montgomery as a rival organization to the Justice League International, the Conglomerate took a dark turn when it recruited supervillains from the same world as the Crime Syndicate of America.
-Evil counterparts to Green Arrow, Elongated Man, Metamorpho, Ice, Fire, Blue Beetle, and the Flash in Deadeye, Elasti-Man, Element Man, Frostbite, Fiero, Scarab, and Slipstream, respectively, joined and battled the League.